dotkernel/dot-annotated-services/README.md

     composer require dotkernel/dot-annotated-services

-After installing, add the `ConfigProvider` class to your configuration aggregate.
+After installing, add the `ConfigProvider` class to your configuration aggregate, usually: `config/config.php`

 ## Usage

 ### Using the AnnotatedServiceFactory

-You can register services in the service manager using the `AnnotatedServiceFactory` as below
+You can register services in the service manager using `AnnotatedServiceFactory` as below:
 ```php
 return [
     'factories' => [